mdetools/mdetools19/challengeproblem.md

 for more information.
 If you cannot find an answer, open a new issue.

 ## Configuration
-The simulation can be configured using the parameters inside the `Setting.txt`.
+The simulation can be configured using the parameters inside the `GameSettings.txt`.
 You may need to change this configuration in special cases such as changing TCP ports.
 The main configuration and their default value are described below.

 {:.mbtablestyle}
 |Parameter &nbsp;            | Default Value &nbsp; | Description &nbsp; | Hints